Fxztam/FormsMaterializedItem/README.md

 * Automatic test sequence: On item "close" right mouse click and "check all"
 * single test with own inputs.

+## Known issues

 ## Not implemented

 * A generic handling of the item objects or visual properties is not implemented yet.
-* This solution works for non-database table Forms items.
+* This solution works only for Forms non-database table items.